The Flats, Ingraham Glacier, Mount Rainier – 10:00 p.m.

 - Comfort.
 You never leave the warmth of your tent, don’t have to pull cold boots on, and get back to sleep quickly.
 Let’s be honest.
 We all sleep better with empty bladders.

 As far as materials go, any wide-mouth bottle will do.
 Some like a 28 oz Gatorade bottle (lightweight!), which you can drink en-route to the trailhead and save empty.
-Some people use Nalgenes.
-Still others like to use the collapsible version, which can be very compact.
+Some people use hard sided Nalgenes – preferred for colder mountains to avoid unwanted cracks.
+Others like to use the collapsible version, which can be very compact.
 If opting for collapsible bottles, we recommend at least a 1.5 liter capacity container!
 Whatever container you choose, just be sure you can tell it apart from your drinking bottles for obvious reasons.
 A duct tape wrap around the designated bottle is nice because you can feel the difference in the dark.

 The Freshette is a purpose-built pee funnel, but any hardware store is likely to have something that will work, too.
 Be certain that whatever funnel you buy, it does not have any kind of filter in it.
 Filters can lead to an unpleasant backup and overflow situation.
 It’s nice to have a small hand sanitizer bottle somewhere accessible as well.